 The Huawei P30 and P30 Pro are both expected to run on the same processor - likely the Kirin 980 - and they will both have the same software UI and experience too - Android 9.0 with EMUI over the top.

-Rumours suggest both the P30 and P30 Pro will also have a water drop notch at the top of their displays, like the OnePlus 6T, and renders present no fingerprint sensor on either device, which could mean in-display sensors for both.
+Both the P30 and P30 Pro will have a water drop notch at the top of their displays, like the OnePlus 6T, and official images from Huawei's own site present no fingerprint sensor on either device, which could mean in-display sensors for both.

-Both the P30 and the P30 Pro are expected to offer similar design details, with metal frames sandwiched between glass panels, though finish options may differ between the models.
+Both the P30 and the P30 Pro will offer similar design details, with metal frames sandwiched between glass panels, though finish options will differ between the models, with the P30 Pro offering an extra colour based on the pre-order leak.
 We're also hoping for official IP ratings on both models.

 What's expected to be different on the Huawei P30 and P30 Pro?